Howard Dean: Iowa Caucus setback and the "Dean scream" media gaffe

 Dean conceded that the speech did not project the best image, jokingly referring to it as a "crazy, red-faced rant" on the Late Show with David Letterman.
 In an interview later that week with Diane Sawyer, he said he was "a little sheepish ... but I'm not apologetic."
 Sawyer and many others in the national broadcast news media later expressed some regret about overplaying the story.
 CNN issued a public apology and admitted in a statement that they might have "overplayed" the incident.
 The incessant replaying of the "Dean Scream" by the press became a debate on the topic of whether Dean was the victim of media bias.
 The scream scene was shown an estimated 633 times by cable and broadcast news networks in just four days following the incident, a number that does not include talk shows and local news broadcasts.
 Some in the audience that day reported that they were unaware of the "scream" until they saw it on TV.
-Dean said after the general election in 2004, that his microphone only picked up his voice and did not also capture the loud cheering he received from the audience as a result of the speech.
+Dean said after the general election in 2004, that his microphone picked up only his voice and did not also capture the loud cheering he received from the audience as a result of the speech.
 On January 27, Dean finished second to Kerry in the New Hampshire primary.
 As late as one week before the first votes were cast in Iowa's caucuses, Dean had enjoyed a 30% lead in New Hampshire opinion polls; accordingly, this loss represented another major setback to his campaign.

 Iowa and New Hampshire were the first in a string of losses for the Dean campaign, culminating in a third place showing in the Wisconsin primary on February 17.
 Two days before the Wisconsin primary, campaign advisor Steve Grossman announced through an article written by The New York Times Dean campaign correspondent Jodi Wilgoren that he would offer his services to any of the other major candidates "should Dean not win in Wisconsin."
 This scoop further undermined Dean's campaign.
 Grossman later issued a public apology.
 The next day, Dean announced that his candidacy had "come to an end", though he continued to urge people to vote for him, so that Dean delegates would be selected for the convention and could influence the party platform.
 He later won the Vermont primary on Super Tuesday, March 2.
 This latter victory, a surprise even to Dean, was due in part to the lack of a serious anti-Kerry candidate in Vermont (John Edwards had declined to put his name on the state's ballot, expecting Dean to win in a landslide), and in part to a television ad produced, funded, and aired in Vermont by grassroots Dean supporters.